csoulakian/Twitter-Messaging-Engine-Java/README.md

 pairs are added to a HashMap: "mentions" and the mentions array list, "topics" and the topics array list, and "URLs" and the URLs array list.

-The functionality of the program can be seen in the ReaderTest, which makes sure the original string is correctly separated into words, and the ParserTest, which makes sure the parsed HashMap sorts the words correctly.
+The functionality of the program can also be seen in the ReaderTest, which makes sure the original string is correctly separated into words, and the ParserTest, which makes sure the parsed HashMap sorts the words correctly.

 ## To run using Java ##